GauZen/python101/docs/functions.rst

     * Functions can make your life easier by streamlining repeated tasks or giving a name to complex programming logic.
-    * Functions may have two different kinds of arguments, *positional arguments* that must be given to the function and *keyword arguments* who provide default values.
+    * Functions may have two different kinds of arguments, *positional arguments* that must be given to the function and *keyword arguments* which provide default values.
     * Functions are defined using the ``def`` keyword.
     * Functions may return values by using the ``return`` keyword.